loveencounterflow/intertype/README.md

   is why all `Typespace`s are `$variant`s and all `$variant`s are, functionally, typespaces.
 In fact, instances of `Typespace` are implemented as `Type`s that have their `$kind` set to `'$variant'` so you don't have to.
-If you wanted to you could totally `t.isa ts, x` to see whether `x` conforms to any of the types defined in typespace `ts` (that would return `true` for all integers and all strings and never bother to test for `digits` or `integer_or_literal`) but it's clear that that is not the *intended* use of a typespace (IOW the distinction between variants and typespaces is intentional, not extentional).
+If you wanted to you could totally `t.isa ts, x` to see whether `x` conforms to any of the types defined in typespace `ts` (that would return `true` for all integers) but it's clear that that is not the *intended* use of a typespace (IOW the distinction between variants and typespaces is intentional, not extentional).

 * **'$record'**: A [*product*](https://en.wikipedia.org/wiki/Product_type) or [**record
   type**](https://en.wikipedia.org/wiki/Record_(computer_science)) is some kind of object that has (at least) the properties that are indicated in its declaration, with each of its listed properties (called 'fields' in this context) satisfying the namesake declaration.

-  As with variants, fields will be tested in the [order as declared](#ordering-of-properties-of-js-objects);
-  but unlike variants, the record type's ISA method will return `true` only when each field's ISA method has returned `true`; testing will stop and return `false` as soon as the first non-conformant field has been encountered, if any.
+  As with variants, fields will be tested in the [order as declared](#ordering-of-properties-of-js-objects), but other than that, there are two important distinctions to variants: First, the record type's members' ISA methods will be called with the tested value's *field values*, not the tested value itself.
+Second, the record type's ISA method will return `true` only when each member ISA method has returned `true`, and testing will stop and return `false` as soon as the first non-conformant field has been encountered, if any.

   Furthermore, in case the declaration doesn't specify an explicit value for `$isa`, that property will implicitly be configured to test whether the respective value can have properties at all.
-When the explicit or implicit `$isa` function has returned `true`, testing will then proceed to retrieve each field's name and value and field ISA method
+When the record type's explicit or implicit ISA method has returned `true` for a given type `t` and value `x`, testing will then proceed to retrieve the user properties of the the type's declaration that spell out each field's name and the field's ISA method; the field name is then used to retrieve the value's field value as `field_value = x[ field_name ]`; this `field_value` is then passed into the field's `$isa` function.

   For example, to declare a `temperature` datatype, one could stipulate: